AdobeDocs/experience-manager-64.en/help/release-notes/assets.md

 ## Reports {#reports}

-AEM 6.4 delivers significant Asset Reporting enhancements:
+AEM 6.4 delivers significant Asset reporting enhancements:

 * New enterprise-level, scalable (for large repositories) reports framework applying Sling jobs for asynchronously processing report requests.
 You can schedule report at a specific date and time.
 You can also add custom columns to a report.
-* New OOTB reports most commonly asked by customers such as Disk Usage, Files, Link Shares, Publish to Brand Portal, Smart Tags Training.
+* New OOTB reports most commonly asked by customers such as Disk Usage, Files, Link Shares, Publish to Brand Portal, and Smart Tags Training.
 * New Reports creation and management UI with fine grained options, ability to access archived reports, see report run status (success, failed, queued, and so on).

 ## Brand Portal {#brand-portal}